-Kylie is listed in Doyles Guide as a Recommended Construction and Infrastructure Junior Counsel (nationally for 2017) and as a Leading Junior Counsel in Construction and Infrastructure ( Victoria for 2017).
+Kylie is listed in Doyles Guide as a Recommended Construction and Infrastructure Junior Counsel in Victoria (2018).

-She is convenor of the Women Barristers Association and co-chair of the Victorian Bar Student Engagement Committee.
+She is the current convenor of the Women Barristers Association.

 Kylie is also a member of BottledSnail Productions, which produces musical and theatrical productions involving members of the legal profession.
 She produces the successful Lyrical Lunchtimes series of free concerts held in the Law Library once a month.

 3D Flow Solutions v LTP Armstrong VCC 674: claim for summary judgment pursuant to s 16(2) of the Security of Payments Act (unled)

 R v Howell ACTSC 155: jury trial and subsequent sentence of off-duty police officer convicted of assault occasioning actual bodily harm

 Laidlaw Holdings Pty Ltd & Anor v Fieschi & Ors VCC 1598: claim for restitution in joint venture dispute (led by Jeremy Twigg QC)